Lesson 8 of 8

 In the second step, choose your project from a drop-down menu, and one or more experiments.
 Based on your project and experiments, Manuscript Writer will create the Materials and Methods section of the manuscript draft.

-In the third and final step, confirm the form by clicking on the green Create manuscript button.
+In the third and final step, confirm the form by clicking on the blue Create manuscript button.

 It might take from 1 – 24 hours to generate a draft.
 When finished, the Word document will be sent to the e-mail address of your SciNote account.